Hansel and Gretel: Witch Hunters

 After young Hansel and Gretel kill the famous witch in the famous gingerbread house, they keep dispatching witches and rescuing kidnapped children.
 Years later, they're grown-up, leather-clad orphans (Jeremy Renner and Gemma Arterton), packing weapons and ready for battle.
 Their latest job involves no less than 12 kidnapped children and a very powerful dark witch, Muriel (Famke Janssen), who plans to use the kids in a blood ritual to obtain untold evil power.
 Meanwhile, Hansel meets a good witch (Pihla Viitala), and Gretel meets a helpful troll, both of whom help to shed some light on the siblings' mysterious origins and destiny.

 Is it any good?

-Directed by Norwegian filmmaker Tommy Wirkola, who made the horror movie Dead Snow, HANSEL AND GRETEL: WITCH HUNTERS is very lean and speedy, focusing mainly on fighting, chasing, and the spraying and splattering of blood.
+Directed by Norwegian filmmaker Tommy Wirkola (Dead Snow), this film is very lean and speedy, focusing mainly on fighting, chasing, and the spraying and splattering of blood.
 It also comes with a very cool selection of costume and set designs that help set the mood.
 Its primary goal seems to be to entertain as quickly as possible and get the audience back out the door before the story gets old.